Why Your Business Goals Should Guide Logo Designs

 Experts put a significant amount of time and care into evolving a logo that’s been around for years.
 There are no shortcuts when it comes to a redesign like WK’s work for F1.
 They explore several options, have discussions with the client, and ultimately arrive at a solution together.

-The new logo is much more pliable.
+The new logo design is much more pliable.
 It successfully creates impact and recall, especially when it comes to merchandising in the digital space.

 Today, everybody needs to think of themselves as media companies in the new digital era.
 You can see how the simple, modern F1 logo can take forms in many different ways.
 It can work as a pattern as easily as an abstract graphic.